-Figure 4. a Kernel density estimate of the Antarctic sulfate deposition in the unipolar and bipolar datasets of Lin et al. (2022)LIN22 data sets, as well of a large number of samples from the resampling method described in Appendix A-B (dashed blue line), where subsamples from the unipolar dataset data set are drawn such that they follow the distribution of the bipolar population. b Histogram of the number of eruptions contained in each unipolar subsample after 50,000 iterations of the resampling method.
+Figure 4. a Kernel density estimate of the Antarctic sulfate deposition in the unipolar and bipolar LIN22 data sets, as well of a large number of samples from the resampling method described in Appendix B (dashed blue line), where subsamples from the unipolar data set are drawn such that they follow the distribution of the bipolar population. b Histogram of the number of eruptions contained in each unipolar subsample after 50,000 iterations of the resampling method.

-However, The estimate is furthermore conservative, because the distribution of the sulfate deposition of this potential subset of 84 eruptions is strongly skewed, as.
-This is because the tail of the unipolar distribution decays much faster than the bipolar distribution (see Fig. 3b).
-Smaller deposition events are thus represented more frequently than in the bipolar population.
-Since our analysis is based solely on a population of events within a given size distribution, it may be more fair to ask the following: What is the maximum number of bipolar events that the unipolar sample could contain and that follow the size distribution of the known bipolar population?
+known bipolar population?
 Since such a subset of events will mainly come from the tail of the unipolar distribution, and the events in the tail are relatively sparse, a probabilistic approach is adopted in order to obtain an uncertainty in the estimate of the upper limit.
 The method is detailed in the Appendix B, and uses random sampling with replacement to repeatedly generate maximal subsets from the unipolar population, which follow the bipolar deposition distribution.
-FigureFig.
-4a shows that these

-- 5 sampled subsets indeed follow this distribution to a good approximation.
+Fig. 4a shows that these sampled subsets indeed follow this distribution to a good approximation.
 In Fig. 4b we show the distribution of the number of events in the subsets.
 The mean number of events in the Antarctic data set is 37.5, with a confidence interval of [20.0, 55.0], based on the 10- and 90-percentiles.
-Thus, Interestingly, using the Greenland data set instead, we find a slightly smaller number of 32.8 eruptions on average (see Fig. S7), as opposed to the much larger number of eruptions with a mean deposition of the DO population reported above.
-This is because the distribution of Greenland deposition in the bipolar data set is much - 10 more skewed compared to the Antarctic data set (compare Fig. 4a and Fig. S7a).
+Interestingly, using the Greenland data set instead, we find a slightly smaller number of 32.8 eruptions on average (see Fig. S7), as opposed to the much larger number of eruptions with a mean deposition of the DO population reported above.
+This is because the distribution of Greenland deposition in the bipolar data set is much

+- 10 more skewed compared to the Antarctic data set (compare Fig. 4a and Fig. S7a).
 Thus, the mean is dominated by the largest eruptions and a subset constructed based on the mean will contain many more small eruptions to balance out the large ones.
-We thus find that, as expected, taking into account the observed distribution of the deposition corresponding to bipolar events instead of only matching the mean deposition leads to a smaller estimate, as expected.
-We will, however, use the larger upper bound of 84 missing eruptions to test the robustness of our results. - Our The somewhat naive approach of using the deposition at only one pole unipolar depositions to infer the magnitude of potential bipolar eruptions can ultimately not reveal the true frequency of eruptions with bipolar imprint and large global climate forcing.
+We thus find that, as expected, taking into account the observed distribution of the deposition corresponding to bipolar events instead of only matching the mean deposition leads to a smaller estimate.
+We will, however, use the larger upper bound of 84 missing eruptions to test the robustness of our results. - The somewhat naive approach of using the unipolar depositions to infer the magnitude of potential bipolar eruptions can ultimately not reveal the true frequency of eruptions with bipolar imprint and large global climate forcing.
 Thus, we want to stress that the numbers given above are not our best estimates on the actual number of unidentified bipolar eruptions, but rather an upper bound of such, where we assume that most of the large deposition events at the individual poles are indeed eruptions with a bipolar imprint.
+Further, the numbers given here, i.e., the return period of 500 years as well as the estimate of - 20 eruptions potentially missing from the SVE20 data set, do not refer to bipolar eruptions of any size, but to bipolar eruptions of the characteristic (large) size of the bipolar eruptions in the SVE20 data.
+The former are indeed known to occur much more frequently (Sigl et al., 2022).
 The actual frequency of large bipolar eruptions remains an open question until new data becomes available.
-For our purpose of constraining the maximum frequency of events from within the currently available datasets data sets, the estimates given here are sufficient.
+For our purpose of constraining the maximum frequency of events from within the currently available data sets, the estimates given here are sufficient.

-3.3 Comparison of data to null hypothesis of randomly occurring volcanic eruptions
+5 3.3 Comparison of data to null hypothesis of randomly occurring volcanic eruptions